-3.2 The role of volunteers & staff
+3.3 The role of volunteers & staff

-In your role at Reach, you are acting in a position of trust and authority and have a duty of care towards the children and young people we work with.
+In your role at Reach, you are acting in a position of trust and authority and have a duty of care towards the people you are supporting.
 You are likely to be seen as a role model by young people and are expected to act appropriately.